 - Bandage Mummy: Happens to Druffle after an accident with the bumblebees he was using for his experiment.
 To add insult to injury, Druffle is actually allergic to bee stings.

 - Chuck Cunningham Syndrome: Pete and Annie from the first film are completely absent in this film.
+Professor Quigley is also gone, although he shows up again in the third movie.

 - Epic Fail: Higgins' golf playing at the professional tournament is anything but smooth sailing.